TFS Gulf

 • The transition will happen gradually and in phases

-After months of whispers, denials, and cautious statements, the signal was finally clear: Project Himalaya is real, and it’s here.
+Quite unclear, but at least after months of whispers, we know – Project Himalaya is real, and it’s here.

 Industry speculation…